-Equities: Broad equity markets finished the week mixed with small-cap US stocks experiencing the largest gains.
-S&P 500 sectors finished the week mostly negative with no discernable difference between defensive and cyclical sectors.
+Equities: Broad equity markets finished the week sharply negative as large-cap US stocks experienced the largest losses.
+All S&P 500 sectors were negative for the week with cyclical sectors underperforming defensive sectors.

 FormulaFolios has two simple indicators we share that help you see how the economy is doing (we call this the Recession Probability Index, or RPI), as well as if the US Stock Market is strong (bull) or weak (bear).